Released December 2016 – Version 3

 Our final steps under the income estimation approach are to discount these earnings back to the valuation date and to estimate the value of the residual.
 Wilary Winn uses a Capital Asset Pricing Model (“CAPM”) approach in order to determine the discount rate to use in our income approaches.
 We generally rely on the Duff & Phelps Valuation Handbook Industry Cost of Capital.
 We note that the Duff & Phelps cost of capital is based on after-tax cash flows.
 Wilary Winn uses the after-tax cash flow discount rate because credit unions do not pay income taxes and have, as an industry, passed this benefit on to their members by offering lower rates on loans and higher rates on deposits than their commercial banking competitors.
 Thus, we believe the earnings themselves reflect the tax effect and that the use of an after-tax discount rate is appropriate.

 In addition to the Income Approach, we utilize two market approaches – Guideline Transaction and Market Value.
-Under the Guideline Transaction approach, we obtain deal results and financial information for recent bank acquisitions of similar size and in similar geographic areas to credit union we are valuing.
+Under the Guideline Transaction approach, we obtain deal results and financial information for recent bank acquisitions of similar size and in similar geographic areas to credit unions we are valuing.
 To obtain our estimate of value, we use the median price to tangible book value from our pool of deal results and adjust for differences in profitability.

 Wilary Winn bases the market approach on market values of publicly traded community banks.
 To estimate the equity value of the credit union, we identify the price to earnings and price to book ratios for banks with similar asset size in the same geographic area.
 We then adjust for differences in return, growth, and a market control premium.